There it goes, Miss America theme song no longer part of pageant

-JERSEY CITY, New Jersey (Reuters) - The winner of this fall’s Miss America pageant will take her victory walk to a different tune now that the show’s iconic theme song, which begins “There she is, Miss America,” has been silenced by a lawsuit.
+JERSEY CITY, N.J., May 9 (Reuters) - The winner of this fall’s Miss America pageant will take her victory walk to a different tune now that the show’s iconic theme song, which begins “There she is, Miss America,” has been silenced by a lawsuit.

 Since 1955, the song “Miss America” has been part of the beauty pageant.
 But it is being dropped this year after the widow of songwriter Bernie Wayne filed a federal lawsuit in April 2012 accusing the pageant of using it without a proper license in both 2011 and 2012.